Updated: October 14, 2020

 Roy works as an insurance agent.
 It was a job that he didn’t expect he’ll enjoy, after working as an office clerk.
 Each day, his passion for personal finance grew.

-He took every opportunity to learn from seminars and company trainings, because he’s interested in going into teaching financial education to young professionals like him.
+He took every opportunity to learn from seminars and company training because he’s interested in going into teaching financial education to young professionals like him.

-Now, he conducts corporate trainings on money management and investments on the side.
+Now, he conducts corporate training on money management and investments on the side.
 Furthermore, he has also partnered with other institutions as a licensed broker.

 The one who’s reading now